rapid7/insightconnect-plugins/cisco_umbrella_investigate/help.md

 ### Latest Malicious Domains by IP

-This action is used to return associated malicious domains for an ip address.
+This action is used to return associated malicious domains for an IP address.

 #### Input